Minneapolis DWI & DUI Attorney

 What Happens if I Refuse a Breath Test?

 If you are arrested for a DWI offense, law enforcement will ask you to provide a blood, breath, or urine sample for chemical testing.
-In Minnesota, refusing chemical testing is a crime, with two exceptions: You can lawfully refuse a blood test and request either urine or breath testing, OR you can lawfully refuse a urine test and request either blood or breath testing.
+In Minnesota, refusing chemical testing is a crime, with two exceptions: you can lawfully refuse a blood test and request either urine or breath testing, or you can lawfully refuse a urine test and request either blood or breath testing.
 However, you cannot lawfully refuse a breath test in most circumstances.

 A test refusal is a separate offense from the underlying DWI offense and essentially raises the severity by one level.
 For instance, a first-time offender who refuses to submit to chemical testing will be charged with Third-Degree Test Refusal (a gross misdemeanor).
-If any aggravating factor is present, the charge will be a Second-Degree Test Refusal (a gross misdemeanor).
+If any aggravating factor is present, the charge will be a Second-Degree Test Refusal (also a gross misdemeanor).

 Understanding the implications of refusing a test is critical, as this decision can heavily impact the legal proceedings and outcomes of your case.
 Legal counsel is crucial in assessing the best course of action and representing your interests effectively throughout the process.
-Refusal can alter the trajectory of a case significantly, making it vital to have accurate, legal guidance before making such choices.
+Refusal can alter the trajectory of a case significantly, making it vital to have accurate legal guidance before making such choices.

-Other Possible Penalties You Should Know About
+Other Possible Penalties of a DWI You Should Know About

 Beyond the criminal penalties discussed above, DWI offenses in Minnesota may have several civil penalties attached to them, including:

 While all these civil penalties can be challenged, it is up to you to initiate those challenges.
 There is an applicable time limit, and most civil challenges must be initiated within 30 days (60 days for vehicle forfeiture).
-In any case, you should call your Minneapolis DUI lawyer at Meshbesher & Associates as soon as possible so we can help ensure your rights are protected.
+In any case, you should call your Minneapolis DUI lawyer at Meshbesher & Student, P.A. as soon as possible so we can help ensure your rights are protected.
 Navigating these complex processes with professional legal assistance can often yield better outcomes and preserve important rights.

 Get started on your case today.
 Contact us at (612) 200-1526 for help.
+Our DWI attorney in Minneapolis, MN, can support you.

 Frequently Asked Questions